-For FRAP analysis, GFP-NbMCTP7, RFP-HDEL and mC-PDCB1-expressing N. benthamiana leaves were used.
+For FRAP analysis, GFP-NbMCTP7, RFP-HDEL and mCherry-PDCB1-expressing N. benthamiana leaves were used.
 The experiments were performed on a Zeiss LSM 880 confocal microscope equipped with a Zeiss C PL APO x63 oil-immersion objective (numerical aperture 1.4).
 GFP and mCherry were respectively excited at 488nm and 561nm with 2% of Argon or DPSS 561-10 laser power, and fluorescence was collected with the GaAsp detector at 492-569nm and 579-651nm, respectively.
 To reduce as much as possible scanning time during FRAP monitoring, the acquisition window was cropped to a large rectangle of 350 by 50 pixels, with a zoom of 2.7 and pixel size of 0.14µm.
 By this mean, pixel dwell time was of 0.99µs and total frame scan time could be reduced down to 20 ms approximately.
-Photobleaching was performed on rectangle ROIs for the ER-network and on circle ROIs for the s with the exciting laser wavelengths set to 100%.
+Photobleaching was performed on rectangle ROIs for the ER-network and on circle ROIs for the pit fields with the exciting laser wavelengths set to 100%.
 The FRAP procedure was the following: 30 pre-bleach images, 10 iterations of bleaching with a pixel dwell time set at 1.51µs and then 300 images post-bleach with the “safe bleach mode for GaAsp”, bringing up the scan time up to approximately 200ms.
 The recovery profiles were background substracted and then double normalized (according to the last prebleach image and to the reference signal, in order to account for observational photobleaching) and set to full scale (last pre-bleach set to 1 and first post-bleach image set to 0), as described by Kote Miura in his online FRAP-teaching module (EAMNET-FRAP module, https://embl.de).
 Plotting and curve fitting was performed on GraphPad Prism (GraphPad Software, Inc.).